-The ARC intends to discourage, and has the right to prohibit, the construction of any Residential Unit or other Structure which would appear excessive in height when viewed from the street, other Lots in Cross Creek Ranch neighboring properties.
+The ARC intends to discourage, and has the right to prohibit, the construction of any Residential Unit or other Structure which would appear excessive in height when viewed from the street or other Lots in Cross Creek Ranch neighboring properties.
 In order to help preserve view corridors, respect the privacy of adjacent Lots and relate to the topography and landscape, low profile buildings are encouraged at Cross Creek Ranch.
 Portions of a Residential Unit, such as Walkouts, may be sited below grade subject to ARC review and approval.

 The Cross Creek Ranch terrain varies significantly.
-No portion of any Residential Unit shall exceed the immediately adjacent natural grade by more than twenty five (25) feet, as measured to the midpoint of a peaked roof or the parapet of flat roof.
-Wherever possible, grade-adaptive architecture should be utilized in order to maintain the preexisting contour of the topography with the Residential Unit.
-In other words, the roof line of the Residential Unit should follow the same line as the contour of the Lot.
+No portion of any Residential Unit shall exceed the immediately adjacent natural grade by more than twenty five (25) feet, as measured to the midpoint of a pitched roof or the top of the parapet of a flat roof.
+Wherever possible, grade-adaptive architecture shall be used in order to maintain the pre-existing contour of the topography with the Residential Unit.
+In other words, the roof line of the Residential Unit shall follow the same line as the contour of the Lot whenever possible.

 No Residential Unit shall be constructed with a second story having a number of square feet more than 35% of the square footage in the first floor, including the garage.
 Special allowance for multiple story Residential Units on secluded "out-of-line-of-site" Lots or Lots indicated as such on the Custom Lot Criteria will be considered by the ARC on a case-by-case basis.
-Full second story levels are not permitted on Meadow Lots.

 Building projections such as chimney flues will be reviewed on an individual basis by the ARC and their compliance with the height restrictions determined accordingly.
+Chimneys will not be held to the 25 foot height requirement but they shall be as low as possible and shall adhere to building codes.